dotnet/dotnet-docker/documentation/supported-tags.md

 - A version-specific tag needs to be used if you want to use the new Alpine version immediately.
 - One month later, the floating tag (e.g. `6.0-alpine`) will be updated with the new Alpine version.
 - Another announcement will be posted at this time.

+### OS tags and base image updates

+Version-specific operating system tags reference an image with a specific OS version, but floats on OS patch updates.
+See [Supported Platforms](supported-platforms.md#operating-systems) for the list of supported operating systems.

+Examples:

+- `6.0-jammy`
+- `7.0-alpine3.17`

+Notes:

+- These tags are updated in response to base image updates (like an Ubuntu base image) for the supported life of the .NET release.
+- Digest pinning is required to request a specific patch of an operating system (e.g. `mcr.microsoft.com/dotnet/runtime@sha256:4d3d5a5131a0621509ab8a75f52955f2d0150972b5c5fb918e2e59d4cb9a9823`).
+- For [Debian](https://en.wikipedia.org/wiki/Debian_version_history) and [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_version_history) images, release codenames are used versus version numbers.

 ### Windows tags